dusk-network/docs-public/src/content/docs/getting-started/node-setup/node-requirements.md

 | :--- | :--- | :--- | :--- |
 | 2 cores; 2 GHz | 4 GB | 50 GB | 10 Mbps |

-## Prover Node Specifications
+### Prover Specifications

-Prover node requirements are dependant on the amount of workers a server can run in parallel.
+Prover requirements are dependant on the amount of workers a server can run in parallel.
 Single-threaded performance is key to generate proofs as quickly as possible.

 **Minimum**